hadmacker/asd_notes/COMMENTS.md

 > From:[Understanding Autism for Dummies](https://www.perlego.com/book/1010137/understanding-autism-for-dummies-pdf)

 ## Why can't you control your child?
+(Meltdowns)

+Quick Responses:
+* Thanks for your concern – we have it covered!
+* They’re focused on developing other skills right now.
+* We’re working with someone to help them grow in that area.
-> They're all out of calm, so I need to give them calm.
+* They're all out of calm, so I’m helping give them calm.

-or...

-> They're not giving me a hard time, they're having a hard time.
+* They're not giving me a hard time, they're having a hard time.

-or...

-> Their meltdown is a response to unique sensory and emotional processing, and is not a manipulation or faulty parenting.

-or...

-> I understand that my child's behavior may appear disruptive or challenging to manage, but I want to assure you that I am doing my best to support them in this moment.

-or...

-> This is a neurological defense response to being overstimulated, it is not under their control any more than closing your eyes when sneezing is.
+This question often comes up in response to meltdowns in public settings.
+Meltdowns should not be misinterpreted as a tantrum, although they may manifest with similar behaviours.
+Meltdowns are a neurological defense response to being overstimulated, it is not under their control any more than closing your eyes when sneezing is.
+This is in comparison to a Tantrum, which is deliberate, attention-seeking behaviour driven by a frustration response or desire to manipulate a situation.
+A meltdown is a response to unique sensory and emotional processing and is not a manipulation or faulty parenting.

 ## Why should your kid get special treatment?